vib-tcp/nextflow-workshop/README.md

 ## Creating reports

-Nextflow has an embedded function for reporting various information about the resources needed by each job and the timing.
+Nextflow has an embedded function to report metrics about the resources used by each job and the timing.
 Just by adding a parameter on runtime, different kinds of reports can be created.

 > **Workflow report**